 “Bill & Keli are an extraordinary team.
 This was as profitable a training experience as I have experienced in many years.
 Thank you for providing this training! – I appreciate that this was offered in person.”

 “I am deeply indebted to Bill and Keli, the leaders for this session, and also to the CHC for providing detailed and meaningful training.
 I will be a better Transitional / Interim Pastor because of this training.
-I wholeheartedly endorse the Center for Healthy Churches if you are considering Interim Ministry.”
+I wholeheartedly endorse the Center for Healthy Churches if you consider Interim Ministry.”

 READ WHAT OTHERS ARE SAYING…

 At last, an interim pastor training has been developed that integrates 20th-century tools into an evidence-based approach and promises more effective pastoral transitions for thousands of churches in the future.
-STEP (Strategic transition Education Program) has realized the vision that I conceived twenty years ago: integrating organizational intelligence with other first-rate methodologies to facilitate succession processes that are site-specific.
+STEP (Strategic Transition Education Program) has realized the vision that I conceived twenty years ago: integrating organizational intelligence with other first-rate methodologies to facilitate succession processes that are site-specific.
 In addition, Dr. Keli Rugenstein has fused her training approach with a proven asset-based model to create a process that I believe is unique in the field.
 I am proud to say that STEP has taken the best of my 20 years of work in the area of pastoral transitions and developed it into a system of instruction that constitutes a watershed opportunity in transition ministry.

 Rev. Russ CrabtreeAuthor: Transition Apparitions, Owl Site, Fly in the Ointment, Elephant in the Boardroom